cloudmesh-community/book/chapters/linux/ssh.md

 and you will not be prompted for a password.
 However, if you set a passphrase when creating your SSH key, you will be asked to enter the passphrase at that time (and whenever else you log in in the future).

-If you see a message *Agent admitted failure to sign using the key* then add your RSA or DSA identities to the authentication agent ssh-agent then execute the following command:
+To avoid typing in the password all the time we use the ssh-add command that we described earlier.

-	ssh-add
+	$ ssh-add

-If this did not work, delete your keys using the command:

-	rm ~/.ssh/id*

-and follow the instructions again.

 ## SSH Port Forwarding :o:

+:warning: this section has not beem vetted yet

-TODO: Add images to ilustrate the concepts
+TODO: Add images to illustrate the concepts

 SSH Port forwarding (SSH tunneling) creates an encrypted secure connection between a local computer and a remote computer through